destination-earth-digital-twins/polytope-examples/README.md

   - [Extremes DT notebook domain example](extremes-dt/extremes-dt-earthkit-example-domain.ipynb)
   - [Extremes DT notebook regrid example](extremes-dt/extremes-dt-earthkit-example-regrid.ipynb)
   - [Extremes DT notebook feature extraction timeseries example](extremes-dt/extremes-dt-earthkit-example-fe-timeseries.ipynb)

+## Polytope Quota Limits for DestinE

+To ensure system stability and fair usage, the following operational limits are enforced:

+- **API Rate Limit:** Up to 50 requests per second.
+This limit may be adjusted based on system usage.
+- **Concurrent Operations Limit:** A maximum of 5 download requests can be active at the same time.

+Please plan your usage accordingly to avoid interruptions.